johngoldin/can_i_get_a_clean_project/content/collection/Walking in Britain/american-walking-in-britain-part4/index.md

 #### Maps on Your Phone

+On catch with using a paper map is that it's not very useful unless you locate where you are on the map.
+One attractive feature of a map on your phone is that the GPS can show you where you are on the map.

 The Ordnance Survey offers maps on Android or iPhone via their OS Maps app.
-My most recent holiday in the UK was in 2019 before OS Maps was released so I used other electronic aids, primarily [AllTrails](https://www.alltrails.com) on my iPhone and a Garmin GPS (or SatNav in Britspeak)
+My most recent holiday in the UK was in 2019 before this app was released so I used other electronic aids, primarily [AllTrails](https://www.alltrails.com) on my iPhone and a Garmin GPS (or SatNav in Britspeak)